Call Us: (757) 962-0419

 Table of Contents

 Is the lingering smell of cigarette smoke making your home feel less than fresh, even long after the last cigarette was put out?
-Air quality and possibly your health will be affected by tar and nicotine build-up in air ducts for homes with smokers.
+Air quality and possibly your health will be affected by tar and nicotine buildup in air ducts for homes with smokers.

 Dangers of Cigarette Smoke in Air Ducts

 Over time, the tar and nicotine from cigarette smoke create a layer of grime inside the ductwork.
-This residue not only restricts airflow but also provides an ideal breeding ground for mold and bacteria.
-The combination of smoke residue and moisture from humidity or minor water damage can accelerate mold growth, further degrading air quality.
-Homes near prominent landmarks such as Haygood Point Park often experience increased exposure to outdoor pollutants, which can exacerbate indoor air quality issues when combined with indoor smoking.
+This residue not only restricts airflow but also provides an ideal breeding ground for mold and bacteria—particularly problematic in our humid climate.
+The combination of smoke residue and moisture from our seasonal humidity or minor water damage can accelerate mold growth, further degrading air quality.

 Benefits of Air Duct Cleaning for Smokers